clyang/python-zilore/README.md

 # python-zilore
 [Zilore DNS](https://zilore.com/en/dns) API Python Wrapper.
-Currently it supports the following functionalities:
+It was implemented by following [Zilore DNS API](https://zilore.com/en/help/api) document.

 ## Installaion
 The easiest way to install `python-zilore` and get updates is by using `pip`